mooeypoo/FuncyStr/docs/examples/index.md

 # Basic Examples

-This page demonstrates basic usage of FuncyStr with interactive examples.
+This page demonstrates basic usage of FuncyStr with code examples.
+You can also test the functionality through the [interactive demo](../demo/) page.

+ (dynamic demo)[].

 ## Basic String Processing